Hornetlabs/synchdb-docs/docs/en/architecture/components.md

-# Components
+# Component Architecture
 ## Component Diagram
 ![img](https://www.highgo.ca/wp-content/uploads/2025/04/synchdb-component-diag3.png)

 Each SynchDB worker consists of components and modules as shown in the component diagram and listed below:
-* SynchDB Worker

 1. Event Fetcher
 2. JVM + DBZ Initializer
 3. Request Handler
-* Format Converter
 4. JSON Parser
 5. Object Mapping Engine
 6. Stats Collector
 7. DDL Converter
 8. DML Converter
 9. Error Handler
-* Replication Agent
 10. SPI Client
 11. Executor API

 ### 1) Event Fetcher
 The Event Fetcher is primarily responsible for fetching a batch of JSON change events from embedded Debezium Runner running inside Java Virtual Machine (JVM).
 This is done via Java Native Interface (JNI) library by periodically calling a JAVA method that returns a JAVA `List` of `String`, which represents each change request in JSON.
 This `List` represents a `Batch` of JSON change events.
 JNI library is invoked again to iterate over this `List`, cast the contents from JAVA `String` to C string and send it to `4) JSON Parser` for further processing.
 The frequency of fetch is configurable via [`synchdb.naptime`](https://docs.synchdb.com/user-guide/configuration/), and the maximum size of the batch can be configured via [`synchdb.dbz_batch_size`](https://docs.synchdb.com/user-guide/configuration/).